Kogan Internet NBN Review

 Support options are Kogan’s other undoing.
 Kogan Internet scored the lowest out of every provider in our analysis for customer support avenues.
 We score providers based on the number of options they provide for getting in touch, active social media accounts, live chat, self-serve options etc. However, out of the 10 customer support options we count, Kogan Internet only had 2: phone support and self-serve.

-Despite that, customer satisfaction is generally favourable for Kogan Internet with a 3.2 out of 5 average on Product Review (based on 434 reviews).
-That might not seem all that great but it’s miles better than Optus Broadband (1.6) and Telstra Broadband (1.7).
+Despite that, customer satisfaction is generally favourable for Kogan Internet with a 2.9 out of 5 average on Product Review (based on 434 reviews).
+That might not seem all that great but it’s still better than Optus Broadband (1.6) and Telstra Broadband (1.7).

 Does Kogan offer an NBN modem?